snakoneczny/diabetic-retinopathy/README.md

 ### Image processing

-Image processing methods are used to extract features characteristic for the disease like exudates and red lesions.
+Image processing methods are used to extract features like exudates and red lesion which are characteristic for the disease.

 ### Machine learning